2012 United States Senate election in New Jersey

 The 2012 United States Senate election in New Jersey took place on November 6, 2012, concurrently with the 2012 U.S. presidential election as well as other elections to the United States Senate and House of Representatives and various state and local elections.

-Bob Menendez became the first Hispanic-American U.S. senator to represent New Jersey in January 2006 when former U.S. senator Jon Corzine appointed him to the seat after having resigned to become governor of New Jersey, following his election in November 2005.
+Incumbent senator Bob Menendez became the first Hispanic-American U.S. senator to represent New Jersey in January 2006 when former U.S. senator Jon Corzine appointed him to the seat after having resigned to become governor of New Jersey, following his election in November 2005.
 In November 2006, after a tough and painful election, Menendez defeated Republican state senator Thomas Kean, Jr. with 53.3% of the vote.

-Incumbent Democratic U.S. Senator Bob Menendez won re-election to a second full term.
-He was the first Democratic Senate candidate to carry Somerset County since Bill Bradley in 1984.
+Menendez won re-election to a second full term, becoming the first Democratic Senate candidate to carry Somerset County since Bill Bradley in 1984.
 This is the only time since 1976 that a candidate for this seat received over 55% of the vote.
 This election marked the first time that someone won this seat by double digits since 1976 as well.
+Menendez outperformed President Obama by winning 0.62% more than Obama won in the concurrent presidential election.